-The aim of this initial phase is to understand the issues involved when producing conceptual figures and to suggest means of addressing them, while bearing in mind the conventions and restrictions associated with visual communication within scientific peer groups.
+The initial phase of the collaboration started in May 2017, lasting approximately 15 months and contributing to Gill’s PhD research.
+The aim of this initial phase was to understand the issues involved when producing scientific conceptual figures and to suggest means of addressing them, while bearing in mind the conventions and restrictions associated with visual communication within scientific peer groups.

 The intention is that the next phase of the collaboration will expand to include visual communication with non-scientists, such as patients and / or participants in clinical trials, and will involve other departments within KCL, as well as the CNS.